 Biscuit Cake Directions:

-Line the bottom of 7-inch nonstick springform pan with a circle of parchment paper cut to size, to permit easy release later.
+For the royal chocolate biscuit cake recipe, line the bottom of 7-inch nonstick springform pan with a circle of parchment paper cut to size, to permit easy release later.
 Butter sides of cake ring.

 In medium bowl, cream butter and sugar until fluffy.
 In top of double boiler, melt chocolate while stirring constantly.
 Stir in creamed butter mixture.
 Stir in beaten egg.

 Remove mixture from heat and gently fold in broken biscuit pieces, stirring until the pieces are all well coated.

 Carefully spoon the biscuit mixture into prepared cake pan, filling all gaps on bottom of ring (it'll be the cake top when unmolded).

 Cover with waxed paper and refrigerate at least 2-1/2 to 3 hours, until chilled and firm to the touch.

 Remove cake from refrigerator.
 Remove ring from springform pan.